 Expect a huge burden added to the shoulder of the worker who is permanently disabled on-the-job.
 Not only medical and financial support, but often psychological support is necessary following a life-altering on-the-job injury.

 Call our Jacksonville Workers’ Comp Permanent Disability Attorneys at 877-245-6707 for a Free Consultation

-Certainly the support of an ally in facing the employer and insurance company can come in the form of an experienced Jacksonville workers’ compensation lawyer.
-We can help you make this important transition in life and ensure you receive the benefits you need and deserve.
+Certainly, the support of an ally in facing the employer and insurance company can come in the form of an experienced Jacksonville workers’ compensation lawyer.
+We can help you make this important transition in life and fight for the benefits you need and deserve.
 If you have been injured on-the-job or have questions about permanent disability compensation, call Farah & Farah today – your case consultation is free and confidential.